Lagos corridor into the US

 The operator pattern at US entry.

-The closest published analysis on operator-pattern register correction.
+The closest published analysis on operator-pattern market-facing correction.
 The pattern repeats inside the Lagos cohort with the African scale layer added on top.

 Engagement